tanbiralam/RepoDoc-AI-Readme-Generator/README.md

 ---

-readmeGenerator is an AI-powered tool that automatically generates professional, customized GitHub README files for your projects.
-It leverages advanced AI models such as OpenAI GPT-4, combined with GitHub repository metadata via Octokit REST API, to produce rich, context-aware documentation with ease.
+readmeGenerator is an AI-powered tool that automatically creates professional, customized GitHub README files for your projects.
+It combines OpenAI GPT-4 with GitHub repository metadata via the Octokit REST API to generate rich, context-aware documentation effortlessly.

 ---

 ## ✨ Features

-- AI-driven README generation with OpenAI GPT-4 and GPT-3.5-turbo using customizable prompts.
+- AI-driven README creation using OpenAI GPT-4 and GPT-3.5-turbo with customizable prompts.
-- Dynamic fetching of GitHub repository metadata via Octokit REST API.
+- Dynamic retrieval of GitHub repository metadata through Octokit REST API.
-- Interactive React UI with Radix UI tooltips, live markdown editing, preview, and syntax highlighting.
+- Interactive React UI featuring Radix UI tooltips, live markdown editing, preview, and syntax highlighting.
-- Advanced markdown processing with remark, rehype, and react-syntax-highlighter for elegant formatting.
+- Advanced markdown processing with remark, rehype, and react-syntax-highlighter for polished formatting.
 - Stripe integration for premium features and usage billing.
 - Secure authentication and session management powered by Supabase and Next.js.
-- Robust error handling and retry logic on all API interactions.
+- Robust error handling and retry mechanisms on all API calls.
-- Built on Next.js 15 and TypeScript for scalability and optimal performance.
+- Built with Next.js 15 and TypeScript for performance and scalability.

 ---

 ## 🚀 Installation

-Follow these steps to set up **readmeGenerator** locally:
+To set up **readmeGenerator** locally, follow these steps:

 1. **Clone the repository**